-The best way to think about ceramides are as the bouncers for your epidermis — a natural protection layer that keeps your skin safe from all the intentioned guys in line outside while helping to maintain a fun, safe party inside.
+The best way to think about ceramides is that they’re the mean club bouncer… for your skin!
+They’re the natural protective layer that keeps your skin safe from all the grimy, ill-intentioned dudes that are in line outside.
+Which means they’re the ones that help to maintain a fun, safe party inside.
 Read on to understand the science behind these powerful components of the skin!